Unity-Technologies/arfoundation-samples/README.md

 Produces a visual example of how changing the background rendering between `BeforeOpaqueGeometry` and `AfterOpaqueGeometry` would effect a rudimentary AR application.
 Leverages Occlusion where available to display `AfterOpaqueGeometry` support for AR Occlusion.

+### Camera Grain (ARKit)

+This sample demonstrates the camera grain effect.
+Once a plane is detected, you can place a cube on it with a material that simulates the camera grain noise in the camera feed.
+See the `CameraGrain.cs` script.
+Also see  `CameraGrain.shader` which animates and applies the camera grain texture (through linear interpolation) in screenspace.

+This sample requires a device running iOS 13 or later and Unity 2020.2 or later.

 ## Plane Detection

 ### Feathered Planes